-Despite a previous attempt at creating standard-complying repositories [8], this work has not been followed up since its publication.
+Despite a previous attempt at creating standard-complying repositories (Iyengar, 1998), this work has not been followed up since its publication.

-However, in the digital contents world there are many studies [9] and proposals [10-12] on this topic.
+However, in the digital contents world there are many studies (Kraan and Mason, 2005) and proposals (Smith et al., 2003) (Van de Sompel et al., 2006) on this topic.
 But none of them have been applied to a software artifact repository.
 There are huge differences in nature and needs between software components and multimedia contents, and the solution that works with one cannot be used with the other without severe modifications.